Crandon shooting: Perpetrator

-Tyler James Peterson (March 6, 1987 - October 7, 2007) He graduated from Crandon High School in 2005.
-He was hired as a full time police officer on September 11, 2006.
+Tyler James Peterson (March 6, 1987 – October 7, 2007) He graduated from Crandon High School in 2005.
+He was hired as a full-time police officer on September 11, 2006.
 He and Murray broke up the month before the shooting, after dating for 4 years.

 Aftermath

 Charlie Neitzel was discharged from the hospital on October 17, 2007.

-The house were the murders took place was later demolished in June 2008.
+The house where the murders took place was later demolished in June 2008.

 Families of the victims filed a lawsuit against the city, claiming that the city was neglectful for giving Peterson access to weapons and never making him undergo a mental assessment to become an officer.
 A judge dismissed the suit and ordered the families to pay $21,000 for legal fees.